 Everything You Need to Know About Norwegian Forest Cats

 That breed is Norwegian Forest Cat.
 This breed is not commonly known because they are often mistaken with Maine Coons, American Shorthairs, or just overweight cats.

 This test revealed to me that not only was I incorrect in thinking that Phoebe was an American Shorthair, I learned that the majority of her origin was that of a Norwegian Forest Cat.

 Which, of course, led me to do a lot of research on everything I could learn about this cat breed for my own sanity.
 And now, I want to share with you my crazy amount of rabbit hole searching that I went through involving Norwegian Forest Cats.

-History Behind Norwegian Forest Cats
+Where Did Norwegian Forest Cats Come From?

 Norwegian Forest Cats are originally based in Norway!
 This breed is also known as skogkatt which in Norwegian tongue literally means ‘forest cat’.
 Hence where the total name is Norwegian Forest Cat.

 The thought is that the Norwegian Forest Cat was used with the Vikings on their ships to keep rodents away.
 In the late 1900s there was a great fear that Norwegian Forest Cat’s distinct breed was going to disappear because of hybridization.

 At that time, other cat experts were determined to save the breed after World War II ended.
 They were successful in bringing them into the Europe show ring as well as into America around 1980s.

 That means that Phoebe’s ancestors have only been in America for about 40 years!
 Which is even less than a lot of us.

 This breed was told in their folk tales and mythology and was thought to be descendants of the Mynx Cat or the Maine Coon cat breeds.

 All About The Health of Norwegian Forest Cats

 Some say that they don’t really reach their full maturity level until about the age of five.
 FIVE!
 Most cats that’s usually between the ages of one and two that they reach their full level of maturity.

 This sturdy cat usually weighs anywhere from 9 to 16 pounds.
 Males naturally tend to weigh more and females weigh less.

 Their lifespan is normally between 14 and 16 years but can vary based on the cat.

 They have very thick and sturdy coats that are meant to be able to withstands that harsh winters.

 However, while mats are not usually a concern for Norwegian Forest Cats, shedding is.
 Is you are wanting a cat breed that does not shed, this is not the breed for you.

 This breed is known for being ‘thick’.
 (Or Thicc as I like to lovingly call my cat).When these cats are in their prime, they are known for climbing trees and using their large muscles to help them climb and survive in the wild.

 What is so interesting to me as I was doing research on this breed was that this topic was brought up so often.
 I remember when visitors would come greet Phoebe, they would also comment on how pretty her eyes are.

-Personality of Norwegian Forest Cats
+Do Norwegian Forest Cats Make Good Pets?